JignabahenKalani/week6-assignment/output/README.md

-#📝 Smile NGO</h1>
+#📝 Smile NGO

 ## 📘 Description
-This is a non profit organization website designed to support essential funtions such as a collecting donation and providing eduction and improving access to healthcare.
+This is a non profit organization website designed to support essential functions such as collecting donation and providing a best healthcare and education.

 ## 📦 Installation